alibaba/GraphScope/docs/frequently_asked_questions.rst

 *7. The system seems get stuck, what are the possible reasons?*

-    If GraphScope seems get stuck, the possible reasons:
+    If GraphScope seems to get stuck, the possible cause might be:

     - In the session launching stage, the most cases are waiting for pods ready.
 The time consuming may be caused by a poor network connection during pulling image, or caused by the resources cannot meet the need to launch a session.
     - In the graph loading stage, it is time consuming to load and build a large graph.
-    - In the analysis stage with a UDF/built-in algorithm, it takes time to compile/distribute the algorithm over the loaded graph.
+    - When running a user-defined or built-in analytical algorithm, it takes time to compile/distribute the algorithm over the loaded graph.

 *I do have many other questions...*